ihmeuw/pseudopeople/docs/source/datasets/index.rst

 Pseudopeople can generate a simulated version of a subset of the administrative data that would be recorded by SSA.
 Currently, the simulated
 SSA data includes records of SSA creation and dates of death.

+To find out more about how to generate a simulation of SSA data using Pseudopeople, see :func:`pseudopeople.interface.generate_social_security`.

 The following simulant attributes are included in this dataset:

 .. list-table:: **Simulant attributes**